 The majority of actuarial sciences may be divided into two categories: non-life insurance and life insurance.

-Those who work in the non-life insurance industry, often known as property and casualty or general insurance actuaries, are responsible for dealing with both physical and legal risks that impact people or their possessions.
-Their work involves the sale of a variety of products, including automobile and homeowner’s insurance, commercial and industrial property insurance, workers’ compensation, malpractice insurance, product liability insurance, marine insurance, terrorism insurance, and various other types of liability insurance.
+Non-life insurance industry professionals, often called property and casualty or general insurance actuaries, manage physical and legal risks.
+These risks affect people and their possessions.
+They sell a variety of insurance products.
+These include automobile insurance, homeowner’s insurance, and commercial property insurance.
+Other products include workers’ compensation, malpractice insurance, and product liability insurance.
+They also handle marine insurance, terrorism insurance, and other liability insurances.

 Actuaries are also sought after for their knowledge and experience in the field of business risk management.
 This can include things like dynamic financial analysis, stress testing, the creation of company risk policy, and the establishment and operation of corporate risk departments, among other things.
 There are many different types of actuaries also active in other aspects of the financial services sector, such as assessing balance sheet, financial statements, market research and more.